-1) Failure to remain a student in good standing.

-2) Failure to meet Expectations for Genetics Graduate Students (see above).

-3) Students must be actively making progress toward their degree.
+- 1) Failure to remain a student in good standing. - 2) Failure to meet Expectations for Genetics Graduate Students (see above). - 3) Students must be actively making progress toward their degree.
 If they leave their original lab, they must find a new lab by the next registration deadline, so they can register for GENE 691.
-If the student feels like this could be a problem, they should either contact the Chair of the Genetics Advisory Committee or the Program Coordinator as soon as possible.
+If

-4) An unsatisfactory grade from the student's PI.

-5) Other events not explicitly covered that call into question a student's ability to complete the necessary work for a PhD degree.

-6) Other events not explicitly covered that call into question the student's ability to interact with their colleagues in a respectful and professional manner.
+- 4) An unsatisfactory grade from the student's PI. - 5) Other events not explicitly covered that call into question a student's ability to complete the necessary work for a PhD degree. - 6) Other events not explicitly covered that call into question the student's ability to interact with their colleagues in a respectful and professional manner.